Undergraduate Courses

 Background

-Completion of at least 2.0 FCEs of CHM courses with a minimum cGPA of 3.0 in all CHM courses.
+Prerequisite: Completion of at least 2.0 CHM credits with a minimum cGPA of 3.0 in all CHM credits.
 Students are required to identify a potential faculty supervisor before contacting the Associate Chair, Undergraduate Studies for enrolment permission.
 Written confirmation is needed from both the Associate Chair, Undergraduate Studies and the prospective supervisor.
-Attendance at a mandatory safety orientation training session held during the first week of September.
+Attendance at a mandatory safety orientation training session held during the first week of May (Summer Session projects) or September (Fall/Winter Session projects).

 Course Spokesperson